The WHO Report On COVID-19's Origins Shows We May Never Know Where The Coronavirus Came From

 “What they didn’t do is a very focused traceback,” said Daszak.

-The animals once farmed in southern China have long since been killed and many former wild animal farms have been converted into factories.
+The animals once farmed in South China have long since been killed, and many former wild animal farms have been converted into factories.
 So the most obvious trail for any subsequent investigation of the intermediate host theory has gone cold.

 Still, Daszak and other members of the WHO–China team are optimistic that testing wild animals in the region and running antibody tests on former wildlife farmers will eventually turn up evidence of infection with a virus that closely matches SARS-CoV-2.

-Note: This story has been updated to include a statement from the US State Department.